Uniswap/interface/README.md

 Start the mobile app by running `yarn ios` or `yarn android`.
 The JS bundler (metro) should automatically open in a new terminal window.
 If it does not, start it manually with `yarn start`.

 You can also run the app from Xcode, which is necessary for any Swift related changes.
 Xcode will automatically start the metro bundler.

 To run the app on device:

 1. Ask to be added to the Apple Developer team and ensure that you have access to "Certificates, Identifiers & Profiles".
 2. Then, add the Apple ID associated with your developer account in Xcode > Preferences > Accounts.
 You should see `Universal Navigation Inc.` as a Team.
 3. In Xcode, navigate to `Signing & Capabilities` in project settings and select `Universal Navigation Inc.` as the team with `Automatically manage signing` checked.
 This should generate and download all necessary development signing certificates.

+### Migrations

+We use `redux-persist` to persist Redux state between user sessions.
+When the Redux state schema is altered, a migration may be needed to transfer the existing persisted state to the new Redux schema.
+Failing to define a migration results in the app defaulting to the persisted schema, which will very likely cause `undefined` errors because the code has references to Redux state properties that were dropped in favor the the persisted schema.

+#### When to define a migration

+Anytime Redux state properties are renamed or deleted.
+Migrations are not necessary when properties are added, though you should update the latest schema within the `schema.ts` file.

+#### How to migrate

+1. Increment the `version` of `persistConfig` defined within `store.ts`
+2. Create a migration function within `migrations.ts`.
+The migration key should be the same as the `version` defined in the previous step
+3. Write a test for your migration within `migrations.test.ts`
+4. Create a new schema within `schema.ts` and ensure it is being exported by the `getSchema` function at the bottom of the file

 ### Troubleshooting

-* `unable to open file (in target "OneSignalNotificationServiceExtension" in project "Uniswap")`.
+- `unable to open file (in target "OneSignalNotificationServiceExtension" in project "Uniswap")`.
 Resolve this issue by navigating to the `ios/` directory and running `pod update`.

 ### I18n